Care and support

 Your mental health is as important as your physical health.
 If you access support via your GP, you might be referred to a service provided by Mersey Care NHS Foundation Trust.

 Mersey Care’s services also include Talk Liverpool, a free service offering psychological therapies for adults who are feeling depressed or anxious, including face-to-face courses and online therapy.

 For the 12 months after you’ve left service you’re entitled to a reduced-price corporate membership to Liverpool City Council’s Lifestyles leisure centres.

 Serving members of all branches of the Armed Forces are also entitled to receive reduced-price corporate membership of Lifestyles.

 All serving and former serving members of the Armed Forces, including reservists, can take part in Be Military Fit (BMF) classes for free.

 You can sign up online uploading a screenshot of your military ID (MOD 90/91) or your service record.

-In Liverpool, classes take place in Sefton Park and Calderstones Park.
+In Liverpool, classes take place in Sefton Park.
 Birkenhead Park also holds classes.
 For times and sessions please search for your preferred park.